Biden to nominate Big Tech adversary Kanter to helm the Justice Dept.'s antitrust division

 Google declined to comment on Kanter’s nomination.

+In the recent legal showdown between Fortnite maker Epic Games and Apple over competition on the App Store, Kanter represented one of Epic’s key corporate allies, a small start-up called Yoga Buddhi which makes the app Down Dog, according to court records.
+Benjamin Simon, the app’s co-founder, testified that Apple’s anti-competitive practices hurt his business.

+Kanter was largely a favorite for the position among liberal antitrust reformers.
+For months, prominent critics of the tech companies have been posting images of themselves holding coffee mugs with the text “Wu& Khan& Kanter.” to reflect their support of greater antitrust enforcement.
+Rep. Jamaal Bowman (D-N.Y.) in May tweeted a photo of himself carrying one of the mugs.

-Kanter’s nomination received immediate praise from liberal Democrats.
+Kanter’s nomination received immediate praise from Democrats eager to see greater antitrust enforcement.
 Sen. Elizabeth Warren (D-Mass.), who led the calls to break up Big Tech as a candidate in the 2020 presidential primary election, said his nomination is “tremendous news for workers and consumers.”

 “He’s been a leader in the fight to check consolidated corporate power and strengthen competition in our markets,” Warren tweeted.